RRSP: Registered Retirement Savings Plan

 You need to remember a few things if you’re still considering a TFSA.
 First, because of the freedom it provides, it’s an easier account to use.
 It allows you to simply contribute and withdraw as you see fit.
 Also, if you withdraw from a TFSA, you can put the same amount back without cutting into your contribution limit.

 Despite all this, there is one major drawback to having a TFSA.
 If you want a serious retirement account, you can’t contribute nearly as much to a TFSA as you can to an RRSP.
-TFSA contribution limits are just $6,000 per year for 2019 and 2020.
-For the preceding years, the limit was $5,500 or $5,000.
+TFSA contribution limit for 2025 is $7,000.
+View the 2025 TFSA Contribution Limits and Cumulative Contribution Limit Table.
+Table

 As you can see right away, a TFSA allows for a small fraction of less than a fourth when it comes to contributions.
 Your contributions will also not provide you with any tax breaks.